developer-zebra/developer-zebra-site/src/mdna/index.md

    video_type: youtube
    button_text: About AppMgr
  - image-location: left
-   title: Read Only Specific Barcodes from MultiBarcode Form, Ignore All Others
+   title: Read Only Specific Barcodes from MultiBarcode Form, Ignore Others
    subtitle: Coming to DataWedge in early 2021
    description: An upcoming version of Zebra DataWedge will allow capture of specific barcodes from a document or label based on a predefined pattern or barcode criteria.
 Only barcodes matching the specified pattern or criteria are scanned; all others are ignored.
    url: /datawedge/